edoardo849/hackerchat/README.md

 # go-chat

-Go Chat is a revolutionary idea comparable only to the invention of hot water or the re-engineering of the wheel.
-Go Chat will solve any communication issue by putting a chat right where you need it: right in the terminal.
-On top of that, Go Chat comes with state-of-the-art filters to facilitate communication and reduce professional and cultural misunderstandings.
+HackerChat is a revolutionary idea comparable only to the invention of hot water or the re-engineering of the wheel.
+HackerChat will solve any communication issue by putting a chat right where you need it: right in the terminal.
+On top of that, HackerChat comes with state-of-the-art filters to facilitate communication and reduce professional and cultural misunderstandings.

-Over-engineered, under-tested and completely unstable, Go Chat has the security of a V8 mounted on a shopping cart: a great experience for your CPU and absolute hell for your users.
+Over-engineered, under-tested and completely unstable, HackerChat has the security of a V8 mounted on a shopping cart: a great experience for your CPU and absolute hell for your users.

 *Make development great again!*